Find Your Router IP Address: Quick and Easy Tutorial

 1. Go to Settings and tap on “Wi-Fi.”

-2. Tap on the “i” icon next to your connected Wi-Fi network.
+2. Tap on the “i” network icon next to your connected Wi-Fi network.

 3. You will see the router’s IP address listed as “Router.”